 Eligibility Criteria

 Applicants must be at least 18 years old.
 They need to be either a New York resident or conduct business in the state.
 U.S. citizenship isn’t required, but non-citizens must reside in the state.
-A good moral character is mandatory, evaluated through background checks.
+A good moral character is mandatory and evaluated through background checks.
 Individuals with felony convictions or serious misdemeanors are typically disqualified unless a certificate of relief from disabilities or good conduct is obtained.

 Application Process